The Play’s The Thing

 - Part One -

-The all-boys private school I attended was as you’d imagine it.
-We had friendships and rivalries, bullying and fights, pressure to succeed, tears and laughter—the whole ball of wax.
-We excelled in academics and held our own in sports.
+The all-boys private school I attended was as you’d imagine such a school would be.
+It was for high school age boys with ages ranging from 13 to 18 years old.
+We lived together; there were friendships and rivalries, bullying and fights, pressure to succeed, tears and laughter—everything one would expect from a community of boys.
+As a group we excelled in academics and held our own in sports.
 We had happy boys and sad ones, extro- and introverts.
-As the school was chock full of boys of an age, there was enough sex going on that the admin had stopped trying to control it; they merely insisted it be surreptitious and that they didn’t hear about it; it had to be kept under wraps; any boys caught in flagrante delicto were expelled.
+The school was chock full of boys coming of age, transitioning from childhood to adults.

 This didn’t stop the sexual escapades, of course.
-It merely moved them underground; the participants had learned how to be invisible.
+It merely moved them underground; the participants learned how to be invisible.

 Kids at Crestline go to college after graduation.
 Mostly to Ivy League colleges.
 That’s why they attend this school.
 Well, that and to get us out of our parents’ hair.
-Our parents are all rich and important and didn’t have the time or inclination to bother with us during our teenage years.
-For many of us, they hadn’t had much earlier in our lives, either.
+Our parents are all rich and important and don’t have the time or inclination to bother with us during our teenage years.
+For many of us, they hadn’t had much time or inclination earlier in our lives, either.
 But that’s just me griping.
 Hey, I’m a teenager.
 Griping comes in second only to thinking about sex.

-I’m a sophomore.
+I’m a sophomore, just beginning that year.
 We all live in dorms and all have roommates except for seniors.
 We don’t choose our roomies.
 The school does that and never allows two kids to room together for more than a year.
-They think we’ll have less sex that way.
-That’s at least our explanation for it.
+They think that’ll be a deterrent for rampant sex.
+At least that’s our view of it.
 We’d rather choose our own roomies.
-It’s better to room with a kid you know and like, with or without sex being part of the deal.
-Some kids are way out there, always on, always wanting excitement and adventure with a group of like-minded teens hanging around.
-Others are more sedate, more introverted, more serious.
-If we could pick our own roomies, there’d be much less chance of putting two vastly different personalities together.
+It’s better to room with a kid you know and like than one who may not be entirely suitable, and that’s even without sex being part of the equation.

 Scene break